 11. Write Your Patron’s Bio

 Yes, you read that correctly!
 This one’s from Blizzard Watch, a game streaming and news site.
 Patrons at the $25/mo tier get their character bio written by one of Blizzard Watch’s writers.
-You don’t have to be in gaming to make good on this kind of reward, though.
+You don’t have to be in gaming to make good on this kind of benefit, though.
 Writing a silly Twitter bio could be just as appealing for fans.
 It’s worth asking: Could you do something small for fans on social media or in-game that they’d want to show their friends?
-If yes, you just found your next reward tier.
+If yes, you just found your next tier benefit.

 12. Q&A Sessions

 One of the most popular benefits streamers offer is Q&A sessions.
 It’s not for everyone, but generally falls into two categories: questions about you, and questions about what you do.
 Once you’ve determined what interests your audience (and what you’re comfortable talking about), you can hold Q&A’s geared more to the personal or to the informational side.